-Underwriting risk is evaluated on a regular basis and discussed during management meetings.
+Underwriting risk is evaluated on a regular basis and discussed during Underwriting Committee meetings and other management meetings.
 Trends which impact the underwriting risk for the Companies, for example macroeconomic factors, policyholder and commercial preferences and changes in incidence rates are investigated regularly.
 Material changes to underwriting parameters are approved by the Group's Underwriting Committee subject to Board approval.